 - Enroll in the introductory College of Science course “Becoming a Scientist”

 - Eligible students should select the Science Residential College as their housing preference on the housing application.

-- SRC residents can search for potential roommates in the online housing portal in January and will begin making room selections in April.
+- SRC residents can search for potential roommates in the online housing portal in March and will begin making room selections in May.

-- For housing application and room assignment information, please contact Res Life at 225-578-8663.
+- For housing application and room assignment information, please contact Housing at 225-578-8663.

 - For Science Residential College eligibility information, please contact SRC staff listed below.

 - For questions regarding course placemen,t please review the LSU General Catalog then contact the SRC academic advisor.